 Honesty and integrity are the foundation upon which any academic enterprise is based.
+Work submitted by students must be their own original work.
 Accordingly, to avoid plagiarism, LFGSM requires the proper citing of sources for all work submitted by students using American Psychological Association (APA) citation guidelines.
 All work must correctly identify the source of language and ideas, and embody the spirit of intellectual integrity valued by the School.